-A successful patent challenge the coupon website Groupon Inc. (GRPN) brought against Mobgob LLC and CY Technology Troup LLC was confirmed by a federal appeals court.
+A successful patent challenge the coupon website Groupon Inc. (GRPN:US) brought against Mobgob LLC and CY Technology Troup LLC was confirmed by a federal appeals court.

 In its July 13, the Washington-based U.S. Court of Appeals for the Federal Circuit upheld a lower-court holding that patent 7,672,897 was invalid.
 The court affirmed the lower court without issuing an opinion.

 The disputed patent, issued in March 2012, was related to a method of community purchasing.

 Groupon’s case was argued by David W. Abel of Chicago-based DLA Piper LLP.
 Cy Technology Group and Mob Gob’s case was argued by Alexander C.D.
 Giza of Russ August & Kabat of Los Angeles.

 The appeals court case is Cy Technology Group LLC v.
 Groupon Inc., 2011-1568-1598, U.S. Court of Appeals for the Federal Circuit (Washington).
 The lower court case is Cy Technology Group LLC v.
 Groupon Inc., 10-7287, U.S. District Court for the Central District of California (Los Angeles).

 Bose Loses Patent Challenge to Speaker-Docking Device Makers

 Bose Corp., the maker of high-end audio equipment, lost a patent challenge it brought against a number of manufacturers of speaker docking devices.